-- Stand the vehicle upright on a horizontal surface in front of a light wall and make a mark at the height of the center of the low beam headlight.
+- Stand the vehicle upright on a horizontal surface in front of a light wall and make a mark at the height of the center of the low beam headlight. - Make another mark at a distance under the first mark.
+Guideline

-Distance 🕑 5 cm (2 in)
+Distance 3 5 cm (2 in)

-- Position the vehicle vertically at a distance () in front of the wall.
+- Position the vehicle vertically at a distance (a) in front of the wall.
+Guideline

-Distance  5 m (16 ft)
+Distance 6 5 m (16 ft)

-- Check the headlight setting.
+Check the headlight setting.